“Saying yes to every thought, feeling and situation allows for an experience of unbroken peace.”

 You are not here to be comfortable.
-You’re here to waken up.” — Anthony de Mello
+You’re here to wake up.” — Anthony de Mello

-Before concluding, I’d like to talk briefly about the power of saying yes to the external events that show up in our lives.
+Before concluding, I’d like to mention the power of saying yes to the external events that show up in our lives.

 There are two ways you can look upon life.

-If you believe you’re here to have an easy and comfortable life, there are so many things that can rightly be viewed as highly inconvenient—outright pains in the butt.
+If you believe you’re here to have an easy and comfortable life, there are so many things that can rightly be viewed as highly inconvenient—as outright pains in the butt.

-But if you view life from the standpoint that your purpose on earth is to grow spiritually and mature as a person, then every situation can be seen as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.
+But if you view life from the standpoint that your purpose in this life is to mature as a person and grow spiritually, then every situation can be viewed as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.

 If I hadn’t experienced depression all those years ago, I would never have signed up for the 6-month meditation retreat that transformed my life in wondrous ways.